Dates and Deadlines

 Reception 5:00 – 5:45 p.m. | Hampson Commons, Student Center

 We are proud of our alumnae!
 Learn how they have succeeded in their fields.
 Please join us if you’re interested in hearing from successful women scientists, but especially if you are considering going into a career related to science.
-To learn more about the 2025 panelists, please visit this link.
+This year’s panelists will be announced in January.
+To see last year’s panelists, please visit this link.
 The Office of Alumni Relations is hosting a reception for the panelists and guests immediately following the panel discussion.
-Thank you to Framatome and their Women in Nuclear chapter

 - Audience: This event is open to the public.